snowdd1/homebridge-knx/README.md

 	    ]
     }
 ````
-The "name" of the "accessories" object is what Siri will observe.
+The "name" of the "service" object is what Siri will observe.
+Depending on the app either the "service" or the "accessories" name might be displayed.
+Do no mix languages here!

 You have to add services in the following syntax:
 ````json